Bamboo Fabric Moves Upmarket

 If harsh chemicals aren’t properly managed (and there is evidence to suggest they aren’t on many occasions), they can pollute waterways, harm ecosystems, and even damage the health of surrounding communities.
 Instead, these chemicals should be captured and re-used, to create a closed-loop method of production.

-Dirty Fashion, a microsite and initiative of the Changing Markets Foundation, has set out a 2023/2025 roadmap for viscose producers.
+Dirty Fashion, a microsite and initiative of the Changing Markets Foundation, created a 2023/2025 roadmap for viscose producers.
 It encourages and supports fashion brands to help their suppliers manage chemicals responsibly, protect workers, comply with local environmental laws, and embrace a closed-loop approach to production.

 Because of the way bamboo is processed, leading textile certifications, like the Global Organic Textile Standard, will not offer garments made with the material its approval.
-And this makes it difficult to know whether the fabric you’re buying has been grown and processed responsibly.
+This makes it difficult to know whether the fabric you’re buying has been grown and processed responsibly or is rife with chemicals.

 But the industry is not without hope.
 So far, a few brands have stepped up to Dirty Fashion’s roadmap.
 Reformation, for example, is listed as a frontrunner by the initiative in a table that determines how quickly and efficiently brands are moving to responsible viscose.
 H&M, New Look, and C&A are also listed as frontrunners.